This is another topic that has been heavily requested by you guys.

 I don’t mean just a little, either.

-This will fuel your performance and allow you to recover from high-frequency training.
+This will fuel your performance and allow you to recover from high-frequency weight training.

 Should You Use a 6-Day Workout Routine To Build Muscle?